 Betterment is well-known for their investment services and has recently released a savings account with a stellar interest rate.

-The Everyday Savings account requires just $10 to open and unlock one of the top interest rates available in an online savings account.
+The Everyday Cash Reserve account requires just $10 to open and unlock one of the top interest rates available in an online savings account.
 They don’t charge any fees, either.

-Transferring money to and from your Everyday Savings is a breeze.
+Transferring money to and from your Everyday Cash Reserve is a breeze.
 You link an existing bank account to take advantage of the high interest rate.
-Best of all, unlike most online savings accounts, Betterment Everyday Savings doesn’t limit how many withdrawals you can make each month.
+Best of all, unlike most online savings accounts, Betterment Everyday Cash Reserve doesn’t limit how many withdrawals you can make each month.